pachterlab/gget/docs/src/gpt.md

     "ada": Fastest and least expensive, suitable for simple tasks.

 `-m` `--max_tokens`
-The maximum number of tokens (words or subwords) in the generated text (defaults to 1024).
+The maximum number of tokens (words or subwords) in the generated text (defaults to 100).

 `-s` `--stop`
 A sequence of tokens that should indicate the end of the generated text (defaults to None).

 `-temp` `--temperature`
 Controls the 'creativity' of the generated text (defaults to 0.5).
+A higher value increases creativity, while a lower value decreases creativity.

 `-o` `--output`
 The file name to save the generated text to as a text file (defaults to printing the output to the console).